hilabensimon/illustrator_projects/fries-package/README.md

 ---

+## ⚖️ Copyright and Disclaimer
+- The characters and elements featured in this project are the intellectual property of **Matt Groening** and the **Disenchantment** series.
+- Any logos, symbols, or branding related to **McDonald's** are the exclusive property of McDonald's Corporation.
+- This project was created for **educational purposes only** and is not intended for commercial use.
+- All rights to the original works remain with their respective copyright holders.

+---

 ## 📢 Feedback and Suggestions
 If you have ideas for improvement or questions about the process, feel free to open an issue or reach out to me!